Increase Your Vertical Jump in Less Than 10 Minutes a Day

 - Continue developing your strength and power in the gym.

 This post will look at the 'low hanging fruit' in that list - 1.
 Restore mobility and flexibility to the body.
 This process comprises of foam rolling for self myofascial release, mobility drills for tight joints and flexibility work for the muscles.
 Today is all about static stretching.

-Static stretching: The broccoli of sport
+Static stretching for jumpers: The broccoli of sport

 Ughh, static stretching, it’s so boring, and it hurts.
 To say it’s unpopular would be an understatement.